NumEconCopenhagen/projects-2020-syntaxerror/dataproject/README.md

 This can be installed in Anaconda

 **Data generation**
+Because of the very large dataset, we have chosen to drop some of the variables.
+This wasn’t enough, therefore we have decided only to use “2018” as our year of analysis.
+Because of a lot of armed conflicts in Afghanistan, Afghanistan was split into 5 different coordinates, that we have summed up to 1.

+Furthermore we had a lot of armed conflicts in Afghanistan, and we have therefore choosen to remove “Afghanistan” from the bar chart.
+This gives us a better insight of the armed conflicts in the rest of the world.

 **Data analysis**
 In this workbook we have analyzed the data generated in **link til projekt** by: